Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 It's a good idea to have a back up deterrent on hand for any problems you might encounter.
 This way you can minimize your possible down time which can be a dangerous window of opportunity for the enemy.
 Once they break through and take their snack prize it's much harder to keep them out.

-Posted early Friday morning, May 28th, 2010 Tags: deer deterrent
+Posted at noon on Friday, May 28th, 2010 Tags: deer deterrent

 counter customisable